 Access and Recreation: Significant component Table 8.
-Determining the level of priority to be given to nment Priority level Performance of Area of Search Part of the minerals area of search identified as area of search for recreation in adopted or emerging local plan 1 Part of the minerals area of search identified as area of search for recreation in Worcestershire GI Strategy 1 Minerals area of search is in an area where less than 75% of households meet ANGSt standards for district scale provision (sites or habitats over 20ha within 2km) 2 $\checkmark$ In area where more than 75% of households meet ANGSt standards for district scale provision and no areas of search for recreation have been identified.
+Determining the level of priority to be given to nmont Table 6.
+Determining the level of phonty to be given to Priority level Performance of Area of Search Part of the minerals area of search identified as area of search for recreation in adopted or emerging local plan 1 Part of the minerals area of search identified as area of search for recreation in Worcestershire GI Strategy 1 Minerals area of search is in an area where less than 75% of households meet ANGSt standards for district scale provision (sites or habitats over 20ha within 2km) 2 $\checkmark$ In area where more than 75% of households meet ANGSt standards for district scale provision and no areas of search for recreation have been identified.
 3